Skip to content

 Efficient Memory Usage Patterns

-Memory management is crucial for long-running agent systems that need to maintain conversation context without memory leaks.
-The foundation is a structured approach to tracking memory usage:
+Memory management is crucial for long-running data processing agents that need to maintain pipeline context without memory leaks while handling continuous data streams.
+The foundation is a structured approach to tracking memory usage in data-intensive operations:

 from collections import deque